sabbir-rupom/akaash-rest-api/README.md

 [**This version is in testing phase**]

-Akaash is a restful API template built with PHP driven by flight microframework.
+Akaash [ REST-API-PHP-flight: version 2 ] is a restful API template built with PHP driven by flight microframework.
 It is light weighted with some helpful services like logger, caching etc.
+The system architecture is modified with some solid principles and optimized the source code in PSR-2 coding standard.

-NOTE: This template is based on my recent API development experiences.
-I will not boast that its a very good template.
+NOTE: This template version is based on my recent web development experiences.
+I will not boast that its a very good project.
-This project may have some design flaws- which I may need to overcome in recent days.
-But I have tried my best to structure the source code adding some custom / third party PHP library based services to make the template more robust and friendly for the young developers.
+This may have some architectural flaws- which I may need to overcome in recent days.
+But I have tried my best to develop this with appropriate PHP coding standard and good architecture.
+I am still learning to overcome the flaws and trying to make this rest-template project simple, robust and developer friendly.

 ### What is Flight?